 This course is designed for second year medical students who are interested in the clinical applications of the physiological knowledge they have obtained from the regular undergraduate courses.
 One lecture-demonstration per week during the Autumn Term, three hours of advanced laboratory per week during the Winter Term.

+Dr. Dworkin.

+Courses only for Graduate Students.

+- 6. Lectures on Structure and Function Professor Tait.

 - 7. Advanced Laboratory.

-8. Physiological Colloquium.
+- 8. Physiological Colloquium.

-PROFESSOR :--- J. B. COLLIP
+Professor:-J. B. Collip

 Associate Professor:-D. L. Thomson